kevinsogo/compgen/docs_src/CONTEST.md

 kg kontest pc2 contest.json
 ```

-This will create a `kgkompiled/EXAMPLECONTEST` folder from the two example problems.
+This will create the folder `kgkompiled/EXAMPLECONTEST` from the two example problems.

 ## Loading to PC2